thomas-picariello/SDTP/README.md

 Secure alternative to common VoIP protocols

 Autor : Felix Kletti, Thomas Picariello

 Organization : FHNW, ICS

 =================

-This is a student project to develop and implement an encrypted VoIP Protocol
+This is a student project to develop and implement an encrypted VoIP Protocol.

 It is still in pre-alpha, some functionality might not work at all.